ViPR: Visual-Odometry-aided Pose Regression for 6DoF Camera Localization: Proposed Model

+as approximations to the actual $\textbf{\textit{p}}$ and $\textbf{\textit{q}}$.
 As the original model learns the image context, based on shape and appearance of the environment, but does not exploit the time context and relation between consecutive images~\cite{kendall_geometric}, we adapted the model to a \textit{time-distributed} variant.
-Hence, instead of a single image the new model receives three (consecutive) input images, see Fig.~\ref{image_posenet_mTD}, uses three separate dense layers (one for each pose) with 2,048 neurons each, and each of the dense layers yields a pose.
+Hence, instead of a single image the new model receives three (consecutive) input images (at timesteps $t_{n-1}$, $t_n$, and $t_{n+1}$), see top part of Fig.~\ref{image_fusion2}, uses three separate dense layers (one for each pose) with 2,048 neurons each, and each of the dense layers yields a pose.
 The middle pose yields the most accurate position for the image at time step $t_n$.